matthieugomez/topdecompose/README.md

 This Stata command implements the decomposition from Gomez (["Decomposing the Growth of Top Wealth Shares"](https://doi.org/10.3982/ECTA21396), *Econometrica*, 2024).
 It decomposes the growth of average wealth in a top percentile into three terms:

-- **Within** — the wealth growth of individuals who remain in the top percentile
+- **Within** — the wealth growth of individuals initially in the top percentile, whether or not they remain in the top
 - **Between** — composition changes as individuals move into and out of the top percentile
 - **Demography** — composition changes from individuals entering and exiting the economy (births, deaths, and population growth)